Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [![The EASIEST Way To Make Users Love Your Product - The Power Of Free](img/session-recap/video-october-25.png)](https://www.youtube.com/watch?v=jM-kV1geEP8)

 #### This Is How Facebook Makes Amazing Apps - The Importance of Dogfooding
-Here’s another one: the importance of eating your dogfood :innocent: Basically, make sure you use the product you’re building so you know how to improve it!
+Here’s another one: the importance of eating your dogfood.
+Basically, make sure you use the product you’re building so you know how to improve it!

 [![This Is How Facebook Makes Amazing Apps - The Importance of Dogfooding ](img/session-recap/video-october-27.png)](https://youtu.be/8f_XVXeYNas)